20kdc/c3ds-projects/tob/Formats/Creature_History_Blob.md

   * As in HIST NETU.
 * int index
   * Appears to uniquely identify an event within a creature's history (i.e. as deduplication).
+  * This index is a "solid index". **Solid indexes are distinct from the GLST index / CAOS index.**

 Strings/Monikers/User IDs
 -------------------------